 Henning said the new projects and enhancements provide “strong impetus to develop new capacity and to leverage on Norwegian and international expertise to complete the projects successfully.
 Also, our extensive plans require suppliers contributing and taking ownership to cost-efficient, sustainable solutions in the fields of engineering, railway technique, procurement and construction.
 For instance, there are special ground conditions here in Norway, so it’s important to us that the suppliers and subcontractors are familiar with the challenges, also as regards geotechnical aspects.”

 As part of its push to modernise its railways, Bane NOR will also invest NOK 20 billion in digitalisation and automation of its rail network and systems over the next 10-year period.
 The ERTMS (European Rail Traffic Management System) initiative will be handled by Bane NOR’s Digitalisation and Technology Division.
 Earlier in April 2018 it signed a contract with Siemens for delivery of a new digital signalling system worth NOK 7.5 billion, one of the largest technology contracts in Norway.
 Bane NOR has also recently awarded contracts to Alstom for digital equipment for trains, locomotives and work machines, and Thales for a new traffic management software solution.

 Following the conference, Bane NOR will be holding a series of dialogue sessions with industry suppliers interested in participating in the upcoming infrastructure construction projects.

-Digitalisation, European Rail Traffic Management System (ERTMS), Infrastructure & Development, Investment & Funding, Rail Development, Route Development, Signalling & Telecommunications, Track Construction, Track Maintenance & Engineering
+Digitalisation, European Rail Traffic Management System (ERTMS), Funding & Finance, Infrastructure Developments, Route Development, Signalling & Telecommunications, Track Construction, Track/Infrastructure Maintenance & Engineering